 The Initial Public Offerings Law Review: France

 Euronext Paris is the market manager for French-listed companies; it ensures proper market functioning and establishes admission requirements for companies planning to list in France.
-The Autorité des marchés financiers (AMF) is the French financial market regulator and is an independent body that administers and enforces French and European securities regulations.
-The AMF is responsible for safeguarding investments in financial instruments, ensuring that investors receive material information relating to securities issues and financial instruments and maintaining orderly financial markets in France.
-Further to these responsibilities, the AMF is charged with authorising prospectuses for companies applying to be listed on Euronext Paris.
+The Autorité des marchés financiers (AMF) is the French financial market regulator and is an independent body that administers and enforces French and European securities regulations for companies applying to be listed, or that are listed, in France.
+It is responsible for safeguarding investments in financial instruments, ensuring that investors receive material information relating to securities issues and financial instruments and maintaining orderly financial markets in France.
+Further to those responsibilities, the AMF is charged with authorising prospectuses for companies applying to be listed on Euronext Paris.

 i Main stock exchange

 Euronext Paris is the sole stock exchange operator and market manager in France for equity securities.
-When preparing equity securities for admission to listing or trading, or both, on Euronext Paris, companies select one of its three markets: the Regulated Market, Euronext Growth or Euronext Access.
-The decision of which market to list on is generally based on size (valuation, offering size or issuer revenues), applicable regulatory framework and the types of investors to be targeted.9
+When preparing equity securities for admission to listing or trading, or both, on Euronext Paris, companies select one of its three markets: the Regulated Market, Euronext Growth or Euronext Access (including Access+).
+The decision of which market to list on is generally based on size (valuation, offering size or issuer revenues), applicable regulatory framework and the types of investors to be targeted.8

 The Regulated Market

-To be listed on one of Euronext Paris' markets, a company must file an application with Euronext Paris and comply with its admission criteria, as detailed below.14
+To be listed on one of Euronext Paris' markets, a company must file an application with Euronext Paris and comply with its admission criteria, as detailed below.13

 |Regulated Market||Euronext Growth||Euronext Access+||Euronext Access|